Star Wars vs Barbie: Which Is More Woke?

 Share this comparison

 Barbie appears more woke than Star Wars based on AI analysis, with a difference of about 62 points.
-Community votes are split or too thin to call a clear winner yet.
+Community votes lean toward Star Wars instead; worth checking both breakdowns.

 AI verdict